pikawika/VUB-RL/documentation/README.md

     pip install -U ray==1.12.1
     pip install "ray[rllib]"==1.12.1

-    # Ray requires redis to init on Windows, even if we won't use it.
+    # Ray requires redis to init, even if we won't use it.
     # V4.3.1 was used
     pip install redis==4.3.1

-    # Upgrade your torch installation to support Cuda 11.6.
-    # NOTE: only do this if you have a Cuda 11.6 enabled card installed.
-    # NOTE 2: This is a nightly, non stable build!
-    # 1.12.0.dev20220520+cu116 was used
-    pip install --upgrade --no-deps --force-reinstall torch --pre --extra-index-url https://download.pytorch.org/whl/nightly/cu116

     # PettingZoo is needed as it is often used as reference multi agent implementation.
     # V1.18.1 was used.
     pip install PettingZoo==1.18.1

+    # !!!
+OPTIONAL: WINDOWS CUDA DRIVERS !!!
+    # Update pytorch to support Cuda 11.6.
+    # NOTE: This is a nightly, non stable build that will only work with Cuda 11.6 GPUs!
+    # For a GTX 970, V1.12.0.dev20220520+cu116 was used
+    pip install --upgrade --no-deps --force-reinstall torch --pre --extra-index-url https://download.pytorch.org/whl/nightly/cu116
     ```

 ### Import Anaconda environment